Jaguar Land Rover Set To Build Electric Cars In UK - UrduPoint

 The group aims to offer electrified options for all new Jaguar and Land Rover models by 2020.

-"The future of mobility is electric and as a visionary British company, we are committed to making our next generation of zero-emission vehicles in the UK," noted JLR Chief Executive Ralf Speth.
+"The future of mobility is electric and as a visionary British company, we are committed to making our next generation of zero-emission vehicles in the UK," added Speth.

 The investment, praised as "trailblazing" by Britain's biggest trade union Unite, follows an agreement for employees to work a four-day week as part of restructuring plans.